-Dihomo-γ-linolenic acid is a minor component of animal phospholipids but, depending on the cell type, is the precursor of prostaglandin of 1-series (PGE1), in a reaction catalyzed by ciclooxygenase 1 (COX-1), and/or is metabolized by the 15-lipoxygenase (15-LOX) into 15-(S)-hydroxy-8,11,13-eicosatrienoic acid (15-HETrE) (in several cell types, including neutrophils, macrophage/monocytes and epidermal cells).
+Depending on the cell type, it is the precursor of prostaglandin of 1-series (PGE1), in a reaction catalyzed by ciclooxygenase 1 (COX-1), and/or is metabolized by the 15-lipoxygenase (15-LOX) into 15-(S)-hydroxy-8,11,13-eicosatrienoic acid (15-HETrE) (in several cell types, including neutrophils, macrophage/monocytes and epidermal cells).

 PGE1 is associated with: